-In this weekend’s blog, we are going to talk about the world’s third largest producer of soda ash which has its manufacturing facilities in Asia, Europe, Africa and North America and the 6th largest producer of sodium bicarbonate in the world, i.e. Tata Chemicals Ltd.
+Among the other trending stocks, we are going to talk about the world’s third-largest producer of soda ash which has its manufacturing facilities in Asia, Europe, Africa, and North America, and the 6th largest producer of sodium bicarbonate in the world, i.e. Tata Chemicals Ltd.

-The company recently reported its latest quarterly results which has shown multi-fold rise in profitability due to the increase in soda ash business.
+The company recently reported its latest quarterly results which have shown a multi-fold rise in profitability due to the increase in the soda ash business.

 Source: Investor Presentation